oleganza/bitcoin-papers/AutomaticEncryptedWalletBackups.md

 1. User creates a wallet by generating or importing a *Master Key*.
 2. Wallet computes *Backup Key* from *Master Key* and stores it in a secure location that does not require interactive access.
 3. Whenever new information is added that must be backed up (e.g. new payment receipt), wallet serializes all the data needs to be backed up and computes *BackupPayload*.
-4. Wallet stores *BackupPayload* locally so it can periodically request *Partial Merkle Branch* (per BIP37) proofs of storage from the service that supports that.
+4. Wallet stores *BackupPayload* locally so it can periodically request *Partial Merkle Branch* (per [BIP 37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki#Partial_Merkle_branch_format)) proofs of storage from the service that supports that.
 5. Wallet uploads *BackupPayload* using *Wallet Identifier* to one or more storage services.
 The service does not need to store the previous versions of backup for that wallet because it must return the latest one when requested.
 6. If backup contains critical data for future operation (e.g. P2SH redeem scripts or external public keys), wallet should first ensure the backup is securely uploaded before sending out any transaction that relies on that data.